radamanthiss/wine_list/readme.md

 ![datacenter](https://user-images.githubusercontent.com/22681704/54213066-ca925a80-44b1-11e9-88c0-b563cbd2ae97.PNG)

+Finally configure with the details variables in the section of our instance, and replace the parameters in the archive (http://localhost/list_wine/views/response.php) and in the (http://localhost/list_wine/views/validacion.php), the parameters to change are $host, $user, $pass, $port, $vhost in both archives

 We can see the details after create a instance, if we want to see the rabbitMQ manager, choose the bottom like in the image

 ![details](https://user-images.githubusercontent.com/22681704/54213351-41c7ee80-44b2-11e9-814a-237101892497.PNG)

 ## RabbitMQ Manager